-The Association participates in The YMCA Retirement Fund Retirement Plan which is a defined contribution, money purchase, church plan that is intended to satisfy the qualification requirements of Section 401(a) of the Internal Revenue Code of 1986, as amended, and The YMCA Retirement Fund Tax-Deferred Savings Plan which is a retirement income account plan as defined in section 403(b)(9) of the code.
+The Association participates in The YMCA Retirement Fund Retirement Plan ("Retirement Plan"), which is a defined contribution, money purchase, church plan that is intended to satisfy the qualification requirements of Section 401(a) of the Internal Revenue Code of 1986, as amended, ("Code") and The YMCA Retirement Fund 403(b) Savings Plan which is a retirement income account plan as defined in section 403(b)(9) of the code.
+The Retirement Plan is subject to the Employee Retirement Income Security Act of 1974 pursuant to section 401(d) of the Code.
 Both Retirement Fund Plans are sponsored by the Young Men's Christian Association Retirement Fund ("Fund").
-The Fund is a not-for-profit, tax-exempt pension fund incorporated in the State of New York (1922) organized and operated for the purpose of providing retirement and other benefits for employees of the YMCAs throughout the United States.
+The Fund is a not-for-profit, tax-exempt pension fund incorporated in the State of New York (1921) organized and operated for the purpose of providing retirement and other benefits for employees of the YMCAs throughout the United States.
 The plans are operated as church pension plans.
 Participation is available to all duly organized and reorganized YMCAs and their eligible employees.
+As a defined contribution plan, the Retirement Plan and 403(b) Savings Plan have no unfunded benefit obligations.

 In accordance with the agreement with the Fund, contributions are a percentage of the participating employees' salaries and are paid by the Association.
-Total contributions charged to retirement costs were \$4,188,182 and \$3,349,710 in 2023 and 2022, respectively.
+Total contributions charged to retirement costs were \$4,914,523 and \$4,188,182 in 2024 and 2023, respectively.